The Science Behind

 Five Control Modes

 The controller selects between five modes depending on workout phase and effort duration.
-This matters because heart rate lags power changes by 10–80 seconds—closed-loop HR control only works when the effort lasts long enough for the cardiovascular system to reach approximate steady state.
+This matters because heart rate lags power changes by 10–80 seconds, and closed-loop HR control only works when the effort lasts long enough for the cardiovascular system to reach approximate steady state.

 | Mode | When Active | Strategy |